sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-deploy-and-call-a-contract.md

 When `p2phk.method.unlock` is called, the option contains `pubKeyOrAddrToSign`, requesting a signature against `publicKey`.

-At the same time, a callback function that accepts a `sigResponses` argument and returns a `Sig` value, which is also filtered by the `publicKey`, replaces the first argument for `unlock`.
+The first argument is a signature, which can be obtained in a callback function.
+The function takes a list of signatures requested in `pubKeyOrAddrToSign` and find the one signature to the right public key/address.

-In general, you should do the following if your `@method` contains multiple `Sig`-typed arguments:
+In general, if your `@method` needs `Sig`-typed arguments, you could obtain them as follows:

-* Ensure that the `sigRequestAddress` field contains all addresses corresponding to these `Sig`s;
+1. Ensure that the `pubKeyOrAddrToSign` contains all public keys/addresses corresponding to these `Sig`s;

-* Replace each `Sig` argument with a callback function that retrieves the proper `Sig` from `sigResponses`;
+2. Replace each `Sig` argument with a callback function that filters to the right `Sig` from the full list of signature in `sigResps`.

 ## Example